harrysingh1991/tvh-m3u-generator/README.md

 The script will do the following:

 - Download all the tags set up on the TVH server
-- Download a channel list for each tag, using the user credential provided in TVH_PERSISTENT_PASS (this can result in empty lists depending on user access)
+- Download a channel list for each user and then each accessible tag, using the user credential provided in TVH_USERS (this can result in empty lists depending on user access).
+Multiple users can be provided, sperated by a comma.
 - Combine all the lists (empty lists are ignored)
 - Add a Group-Title TVG tag, based on the tag name
 - Add persistent key into the stream URLs
 - EPG proxied
+- default system streaming profile removed from URLs, which are automatically added when downloading channel lists

 A list is generated after the first time the playlist URL is called.